KONE (FM)

 KONE (101.1 MHz), known as "Rock 101", is a classic rock formatted FM radio station serving the Lubbock, Texas, and South Plains Area.
-Owned by Alpha Media Group, through licensee Alpha Media Licensee LLC, its studios are located in south Lubbock on Avenue Q west of I-27, and its transmitter is located south of the city.
+Owned by Connoisseur Media, through licensee Alpha Media Licensee LLC, its studios are located in south Lubbock on Avenue Q west of I-27, and its transmitter is located south of the city.

 History

 This station previously held the call letters KTEZ when it aired an easy listening format.
-It was founded in December 1974 by Troy Raymond "Ray" Moran (who'd later found Ramar Communications.)
-It began with studios and transmitter in the former transmitter shack of KKBC-TV/KMXN-TV (predecessor of KJTV, FOX34.)
+It was founded in December 1974 by Troy Raymond "Ray" Moran (who would later found Ramar Communications.)
+It began with studios and transmitter in the former transmitter shack of KKBC-TV/KMXN-TV (predecessor of KJTV-TV).
 Moran had worked in Lubbock in the 1950 and 1960s.
-He was part owner of radio stations in Roswell, NM and Albuquerque, NM.
-Moran had engineer Guy D. Smith generate the technical filings for a new station on 101.1 (at the same time 102.5 was available; Moran sent a copy of his engineering to fellow broadcaster Jim Slone in Tucson, AZ...years later that led to establishment of KRUX (FM) now known as KZII).
+He was part owner of radio stations in Roswell and Albuquerque, New Mexico.
+Moran had engineer Guy D. Smith generate the technical filings for a new station on 101.1 (at the same time 102.5 was available; Moran sent a copy of his engineering to fellow broadcaster Jim Slone in Tucson, Arizona, which would lead to the establishment of KRUX).
 Studios moved to Suite 276 of the Plains National Bank building (Tower of the Plains) at 50th and University in 1977.

 KTEZ was sold in 1983 to Lotus Communications for $1,050,000.
-The proceeds helped Moran continue development of KJAA, now KJTV-TV FOX34 in Lubbock.
-Lotus sold the station to Nextmedia, Nextmedia sold it to Wilkes Group.
+The proceeds helped Moran continue development of KJAA, now KJTV-TV.
+Lotus sold the station to NextMedia Group, who in turn sold it to Wilks Broadcasting.
+Wilks sold its Lubbock stations to Alpha Media for $23 million in 2015.

-Previous formats included "The Music of Your Life" (ABC Stardust), soft AC, and country.
-The call letters were changed to KONE in 1996 when KTEZ (K-LITE 101.1) changed formats to country.
-The format changed to classic rock on November 21, 1999 under the Name "Rock 101.1".
+Previous formats included Music of Your Life (ABC Stardust), soft AC, and country.
+The call letters were changed to KONE in 1993 when KTEZ (K-LITE 101.1) changed formats to country.
+The format changed to classic rock on November 21, 1999, under the Name "Rock 101.1".
 The "Rock 101.1" moniker changed to "101 The Beard" on the morning of March 12, 2020; the last song played under the old format was "Hey You" by Pink Floyd while the first song played under the "101 The Beard" name was "Even Flow" by Pearl Jam.

 On March 11, 2022, KONE rebranded as "Rock 101".

+Alpha Media merged with Connoisseur Media on September 4, 2025.